exercism/elm/concepts/generics/about.md

       Nothing -> default
 ```

-Functions can take other functions as parameters, and these can also be generic
-Functions that take other functions as parameters are called higher order functions.
+Functions that take other functions as parameters are called higher order functions, and these can also be generic.

 ```elm
 map : (a -> b) -> Maybe a -> Maybe b